 This behavior creates many problems in a person's work and social life.
-Unfortunately, passive-aggressive personality disorder lasts for life and the patient needs frequent monitoring by a healthcare professional.
+Unfortunately, passive-aggressive personality disorder lasts for life, and the patient needs frequent monitoring by a healthcare professional.
 There are no established risk factors for passive-aggressive personality disorder, but genetics may play a role.

-There are certain behaviors that help identify passive-aggressive behavior.
+Certain behaviors help identify passive-aggressive behavior.

 - Resisting suggestions from others

 - Making excuses and lying